Wildhoney/Draught/README.md

 ## Removing Shapes

 Once you've created a shape, you will probably wish to remove it at some point.
-For this the `Interface` object has a `remove` method which dispatches a `Events.REMOVE` event to the `Blueprint` object.
+For this, the `Interface` object has a `remove` method which dispatches an `Events.REMOVE` event to the `Blueprint` object.
 By using this method to remove the shape, `Blueprint` can ensure the cleanup is invoked to prevent memory leaks.

 ```javascript
 var rect = blueprint.add('rect').fill('blue').x(100);